-- Are contiguous to existing RU5 Village zoned land. - Are in excluded from areas where slope is greater than 15%. - Proximity to water courses (given the 100m EMA buffer). - Drainage and elevation in realtion to the Mulwaree flood plain/flood potential. - · Lack of obvious biodiversity value. - Bushfire Hazard and connectivity to existing road network for evacuation. - Proximity to railway line (noise/potential contamination corridor). - Proximity to haulage routes. - Excludes Crown Land (Attachment 5).
+- Are contiguous to existing RU5 Village zoned land. - Are in excluded from areas where slope is greater than 15%. - Proximity to water courses (given the 100m effluement management area (EMA) buffer). - Drainage and elevation in relation to the Mulwaree flood plain/flood potential. - · Lack of obvious biodiversity value. - Bushfire Hazard and connectivity to existing road network for evacuation. - Proximity to railway line (noise/potential contamination corridor). - Proximity to haulage routes. - Avoidance of State Significant Agricultural Land. - Excludes Crown Land (Attachment 5).

-Tarago has been categorised based on the above criteria into 6 precincts.
+Tarago has been categorised based on the above criteria into precincts.